 The Information Futures Lab is co-founded and co-directed by two communication experts who have deep experience of working in and with newsrooms, non-profits, startups, government agencies and Universities around the world.
 They have both developed programs and led innovative change across a number of different institutions.

 Claire Wardle Ph.D.

 Claire Wardle designed and implemented the earliest organization-wide training programs in verification and misinformation in 2009 with the BBC.
 She also co-founded First Draft, a non-profit that worked globally, inventing new terminology, methods and resources for mitigating misinformation.

-Stefanie Friedhoff covered major news stories on three continents before bringing innovations such as the Trauma Journalism Program and the Global Health Reporting Fellowship to the Nieman Foundation for Journalism at Harvard.
-Now, at the Brown School of Public Health, she leads key Covid-19 response initiatives and creates research translation and verification projects that inform millions of Americans.
+Stefanie Friedhoff covered major news stories on three continents and led newsrooms before bringing innovations such as the Trauma Journalism Program and Global Health Reporting Fellowship to the Nieman Foundation for Journalism at Harvard.
+Throughout the pandemic, she built diverse coalitions and led COVID-19 initiatives and rapid research translation projects that have reached millions of people around the world.

 hear our story